Glenda Anthony

 Glenda Joy Anthony is a New Zealand mathematics teaching academic.
 She is currently a full professor at the Massey University.

 Academic career

-After a PhD 'Learning strategies in mathematics education' at Massey University, Anthony joined the staff at Massey and rose to be full professor in 2010.
+After a master's degree and a PhD 'Learning strategies in mathematics education' at Massey University, Anthony joined the staff at Massey and rose to be full professor in 2010.

 Anthony's research focuses on finding new ways to teach mathematics, including moving away from ability groups and peer teaching.

 In 2013, Anthony was the first New Zealand recipient of the MERGA career research medal.

+Mathematics education professor Jodie Hunter was a student of Anthony's.